CleverRaven/Cataclysm-DDA/design-doc.md

 ##### Major Factions

-These are proposed factions with a scope similar to the Free Merchants or Tacoma Commune: large groups that will have substantial influence the CDDA world.
+These are proposed factions with a scope similar to the Free Merchants or Tacoma Commune: large groups that will have substantial influence in the CDDA world.

 ##### Micro Factions